 Home Inspection Report & Summary Page recommended language related to incorrect installation of adhered masonry stone veneer cladding.
 Per the NC licensing Board for Home Inspectors.

-Background: In recent years adhered masonry stone veneer cladding has been used with increased frequency on the exteriors of buildings.
+In recent years adhered masonry stone veneer cladding has been used with increased frequency on the exteriors of buildings.
 In many cases the installation has been found to be improper and not in compliance with the installation instructions of the stone manufacturers.
 Incorrect installation can result in water penetration, structural damage, and fungal growth.
 The following language is recommended for use by home inspectors with regard to incorrectly installed adhered masonry stone veneer cladding.
 The bulleted items should be used as deemed appropriate for the building inspected.

-Recommended Language: Adhered masonry stone veneer cladding has been installed on this house.
+Adhered masonry stone veneer cladding has been installed on this house.
 An inspection of the visible components suggests that the stone cladding system may not have been installed in such a way as to prevent water penetration behind the cladding.

 At the time of the inspection, the following concerns related to the lack of proper detailing and flashing were observed: